trxe/notes-blog/content/operating-system/2_Process_Abstraction.md

 ### Exception

-Synchronous, happens at runtime due to program execution.
+**Synchronous**, happens at runtime due to program execution.
 An exception handler is then executed. `echo $?` prints the exit status of the last command.

 - Segfault: e.g. trying to change a character of a constant string `char*`, or dereferencing a `NULL` location
-- Divide by 0
+- Arithmetic errors: Divide by 0

 ### Interrupt

+Electronic alerting signals sent to the processor from hardware.

-Asynchronous, external events can interrupt the execution of a program.
+**Asynchronous**, external events can interrupt the execution of a program.
 An interrupt handler is then executed.
 Happens independent of program execution, due to I/O etc.